djfeistel/LASR/CallOutRecursion.md

 # TRACE: Tracking and Reporting Aggregated COVID-19 Emergences

-TRACE is a tool designed for aggregating and analyzing SARS-CoV-2 lineages.
+TRACE is a tool designed for aggregating lineages.
 It maps each lineage to its most recent common ancestor within user-defined callout groups, supporting detailed and exploratory analysis.

 ## Features
 - **Download Lineage Data:** Automatically fetch the latest lineage data from outbreak.info.